empowerID/empowernow_docs/docs/source_content/Dynamic_Model_Routing.md

   - For each `m ∈ C`:
     - Evaluate PDP with `{provider=openai, model=m, estimated_cents}`.
     - If allow: re-run preflight with `m`; re-check egress; attempt budget hold; proceed.
-  - If none allow: return 402 (budget) or 403 (policy) as appropriate.
+  - If none allow: return 402 (budget, BFF) or 403 (policy) as appropriate.

 ### Test coverage